Last Updated: February 27, 2021

 Phase 2: Larger number of vaccines are available.
 The focus is on ensuring access to vaccine for members of Phase 1 critical populations not yet vaccinated and extend efforts to reach Phase 2 critical populations.
 Possible groups could include, pending additional ACIP recommendations:

-As each phase progresses the vaccine administration planning team will begin planning to vaccinate the next population of focus, the vaccine administration planning team can focus on reaching the next population of focus in the succeeding phase.
-IDPH hopes to achieve the overarching goal of herd immunity for the state.
-Throughout each phase of COVID-19 vaccine administration, jurisdictions and providers must ensure equitable allocation and administration of the vaccine to all identified priority groups.
+As the state progresses through each phase, the IDPH Vaccination Section will conduct planning to address the next priority population.
+IDPH aims to achieve the overarching goal of herd immunity for the state.
+Jurisdictions and providers should also employ strategies for ensuring equitable administration of vaccines within the identified priority groups to communities hardest hit by COVID-19, such as low-income populations and communities and essential workers of color.
 IDPH will continue to monitor COVID-19 vaccine orders by assessing ordering reports supplied by the immunization program.
 IDPH will also monitor vaccine uptake and coverage and reassess strategies to increase uptake in populations and/or communities with low vaccine coverage.
 IDPH will use vaccine wastage reports provided to minimize waste.
 In situations where there is low COVID-19 vaccine demand, jurisdictions should monitor their supply and adjust strategies to avoid vaccine waste.
+An example of this is LHDs creating a stand-by list of people to contact in order to avoid vaccine waste or increasing outreach with community organizations to identify underserved populations that are eligible for vaccines but have not yet had access to vaccine.
 Finally, IDPH will provide COVID-19 vaccine administration reports to CDC as requested.

 See Section 4 “Critical Populations” for more information including estimate population numbers.